Skip to content

 The one difference between the OpenStack and AWS ones is that here, we specify the CPU (number of CPUs) and memory (in GiB), for instance, types.
 They are purely artificial.
 VMware does not have a concept of instance types.

-VMware custom values
+VMWare custom values

-VMware deployments has the ability to overwrite some of the configuration options in the CreateClusterRequestV2 request.
+VMWare deployments has the ability to overwrite some of the configuration options in the CreateClusterRequestV2 request.
+We can overwrite options that we defined in deployer vmware_vendors

 vmware_vendors: